-The WSF North American Conservation Vision 2020 document (NACV2020) and International Conservation Vision 2025 (I-CV2025) reflects the very essence of WSF’s combined Mission Statement (Vision, Purpose, Mission, Values) and prioritizes how WSF resources will be applied to year 2020, to drive wild sheep conservation and management in North America and in Central Asia.
-WSF believes these identified priority goals are practicable, necessary, and achievable.
-The NACV2020 and I-CV2025 are dynamic documents that will be updated, augmented, and improved as science, environmental, and social realities evolve, and as budgets allow.
+The WSF Conservation Vision 2025 reflects the essence of WSF’s combined Mission Statement (Vision, Purpose, Mission, Values), and prioritizes how WSF resources will be applied, to drive wild sheep conservation and management in North America and in Central Asia.
+WSF believes our 5 overarching goals are straightforward, succinct, and achievable.

 Bighorn distribution was dramatically reduced between 1850 – 1960, but through collaborative efforts between conservation organizations such as the Wild Sheep Foundation and our network of Chapters and Affiliates, state and provincial fish and game departments, public and Crown land-management agencies, private landowners, and other supporters, North American bighorn distribution has greatly increased over the past ~60 years.
 Commensurate with increased distribution, in that six-decade time period, North American bighorn sheep population estimates have more than tripled from fewer than 25,000 to currently more than 85,000.